theopmw/empowered/README.md

 ### Full Testing

-To fully test my website we performed the following testing using a number of browsers (google chrome,…) and devices (Macbook Pro 14 inch, iPhone 13 pro, …).
+To fully test my website we performed the following testing using a number of browsers (Google Chrome, Safari, Firefox, Brave) and devices (Macbook Pro 14 inch, iPhone 13 pro, …).

-We also went through each page using google chrome developer tools to ensure that they responsive on all different screen sizes.
+We also went through each page using Google Chrome developer tools to ensure that they responsive on all different screen sizes.

 - - -